schandrika/volttron-docs/source/deploying-volttron/platform-configuration.rst

 * **web-ssl-key** - Optional, needed if platform has to support web feature.
 Represents secret key or path to secret key file used by web service authenticate requests
 * **instance-name** - Optional, name of this VOLTTRON platform instance, should be unique for the deployment.
 Defaults to volttron1
-* **volttron-central-address** - Optional, needed if instance is running Volttron Central.
-Represents web address of VOLTTRON Central agent managing this platform instance.
-Typical address would be ``https://<hostname>:8443``